-9.1.
-In addition to section 8 above, applications will be deemed ineligible and will not be considered for funding if:
+- 9.1.
+In addition to section 8 above, applications will be deemed ineligible and will not be considered for funding if: - an applicant submits more than one application to this year's Enterprise Partnership Scheme call20;

 18 Host institutions are expected to be guided by QQI and the NFQ in terms of the recognition and equivalence of a degree.